 The Home Office has notified the Information Commissioner of the purposes for which personal information is processed by Operation Resolve.
 The full register can be seen on the Information Commissioner’s website at the following link:

 Why is personal information held by Operation Resolve?

 Operation Resolve uses personal information for a variety of purposes including the detection of crime and identifying and prosecuting offenders.
 The investigation also uses personal information for associated administrative and support functions.

 Operation Resolve collects and records information in a variety of manual and electronic methods and formats.
 Methods of collection include telephone calls and emails to the investigation, interviews, statements, pocket notebook/disclosure book entries and other documentation.
 Formats in which information is recorded include paper based and electronic documents and records, systems and databases, images and photographs, video footage and audio recordings.

 Is personal information disclosed to other bodies?

 Yes.
-Information may be disclosed to agencies and individuals involved in an investigation or prosecution and to other law enforcement agencies.
-Information may also be shared with partner agencies under the Crime and Disorder Act 1998.
+Information may be disclosed to competent agencies and individuals involved in an investigation or prosecution and to other law enforcement agencies.
+This investigation is linked to the IOPC investigation, the inquest and the Crown Prosecution Service and as such relevant material is shared between these organisations under strict information sharing agreements.
+These agreements take account of the Data Protection Act and individuals rights.
 In certain circumstances we will also disclose information to outside agencies such as victim support schemes.
 Any such disclosures will comply with the Data Protection Act.